ingvarchernov/data/README.md

 #  Project Overview
 The project is structured to ensure flexibility, efficiency, and functionality, making it suitable for both individual usage and as part of a larger system.
 The primary objectives and features include:

-#Data Extraction#: Efficiently gathers financial data using APIs.
-Technical Indicators: Incorporates popular indicators like RSI, MACD, Bollinger Bands, and Stochastic Oscillator.
+- Technical Indicators: Incorporates popular indicators like RSI, MACD, Bollinger Bands, and Stochastic Oscillator.
 Machine Learning: Uses neural networks and deep learning architectures for predictions.
 User Interface: Integrates real-time data visualization and interaction.
-Key Features

-Data Extraction The project retrieves data from financial sources using secure and optimized methods, allowing for smooth data processing.
+- Data Extraction The project retrieves data from financial sources using secure and optimized methods, allowing for smooth data processing.

-Technical Indicators The indicators used in this project are essential for financial data analysis, providing insightful information for better decision-making.
+- Technical Indicators The indicators used in this project are essential for financial data analysis, providing insightful information for better decision-making.

-Machine Learning Implemented models include LSTM and Bidirectional LSTM with attention mechanisms, providing accurate predictions based on technical indicators.
+- Machine Learning Implemented models include LSTM and Bidirectional LSTM with attention mechanisms, providing accurate predictions based on technical indicators.

 License This project is licensed under the MIT License.